Eadgyth/Programming-Editor/README.md

 <p>
 To run code a file is first opened or newly saved.
 While the file is open (and selected in the tab bar) a project is assigned by selecting a project category from the 'Project' menu.
-This opens a simple settings dialog.
-Project categories so far are Java, Perl, Python, R and HTML.
+This opens a simple settings dialog with input options that depend on the selected category.
+The selectable categories so far are Java, Perl, Python, R and HTML.
 <p>
 The program allows to set several projects in parallel.
 Switching between set projects can be done after selecting a file that is part of the project to change to.